 Which one to pick

 If you run a plumbing, HVAC, electrical, roofing, or similar service business, pick Yapper.
-Flat-rate pricing, unlimited calls, emergency detection, and a setup that takes minutes instead of days.
+Flat-rate pricing, included minutes, emergency detection, and a setup that takes minutes instead of days.
 You will pay less and stop losing after-hours work to whoever picks up next.

 If you run a firm that needs human empathy on every call, the Smith.ai human plan is worth the cost.
 If you already live inside a complex CRM and need deep integrations day one, the Smith.ai AI plan deserves a look.